-NOTE: Proposed ACLs are based on recreational data calibrated to the Fishing Effort Survey.
-Future recreational catches under these limits would be monitored by the Marine Recreational Information Program using the Fishing Effort Survey.
+NOTE: Proposed ACLs are based on recreational data calibrated to the FES.
+Future recreational catches under these limits would be monitored by the MRIP using the FES.

-Greater amberjack commercial landings have remained fairly steady from 1986 through 2019, with a downward trend in recent years (Figure 4.1.1).
-Recreational landings shown using the current MRFSS and future Marine Recreational Information Program (MRIP) Fishing Effort Survey (FES) tracking estimation methods were very high when record-keeping began and have been sporadic since 1986.
+Greater amberjack commercial landings have remained fairly steady from 1986 through 2019, with a downward trend in recent years (Figure 4.1.1.1).
+Recreational landings as estimated with both MRFSS and MRIP FES methodologies were very high when record-keeping began and have been sporadic since 1986.

-Figure 4.1.1.
+Figure 4.1.1.1.
 Greater amberjack commercial and recreational landings (lbs ww) by year from 1986 through 2019.
 Commercial landings using data or methods from SEDAR 59 are in black.

 Recreational landings estimates based on the MRFSS are in gray and revised recreational landings estimates based on the FES are in red.